 "I didn’t have connections to anyone who worked in law"

-Meet Karl Brown, a partner at Clarke Willmott, who specialises in commercial property.
-Karl explains his journey to becoming a solicitor, how coming from a working-class background gave him the resilience needed to effectively advocate for his clients, and why he’s got just as much right to be here as anyone else.
+Meet Karl Brown, a partner at Clarke Willmott who specialises in commercial property.
+Karl explains his journey to becoming a solicitor, how his working-class background gave him resilience to effectively advocate for his clients, and why he’s got just as much right to be here as anyone else.

 I didn’t have connections to anyone who worked in law.
 I went to a comprehensive school and we weren’t a wealthy family.
-My background helped make me resilient, which is a skill you need as a solicitor.
+My background helped make me resilient.
 You shouldn’t be afraid of your background or what school you came from.
 In my experience, being different is a positive thing and makes you a more effective solicitor.

 It was difficult getting a training contract.
 I submitted over 100 applications!
 It wasn’t until four years after I finished my LPC that I managed to secure one.
-I really benefitted from being mentored by a lawyer from a very similar background who was a partner at a major firm in Bristol.
-I was able to speak to him about how tough it was and get valuable tips on applications.
-I think encouragement is a massive help if you’re having a difficult time trying to achieve your goal.
+I benefitted from being mentored by a lawyer from a similar background who was a partner at a major firm in Bristol.
+I could speak to him about how tough it was and get valuable tips on applications.
+Encouragement is a massive help if you’re having a difficult time trying to achieve your goal.

 “You cannot be what you cannot see”.
 This is one of my favourite quotes from Marian Wright Edelman, a civil rights pioneer.
 If you look at the legal community now, there are a lot more lawyers from diverse backgrounds.
 There has been increased recognition that diversity and inclusion is crucial to a modern law firm, and a 21st century business.
 Firms are starting to understand that their diversity and inclusion work can’t just be words – action has to follow.